 Career Positions

-Environmental Health Specialist 1 or 2
+Environmental Health Specialist I or II

-Location: Linn County
+Location: Deschutes County

 Key Responsibilities: